 Then there was “The Moment”.
 The one we’re all here for.
 Atreus falls ill.
 He collapses and his skin is ashen and he’s not moving or speaking.
 Kratos picks him up and knows that the formerly untrustworthy Witch of the Wood has the best chance of saving him.
 The journey to her house isn’t a long one and Kratos does a fairly good job of keeping his cool.
 That is until he reaches the last stretch and has to ride an elevator up to her door.

 His panic becomes very real.
 He begins nervously pacing and breathing heavily the longer the elevator takes to reach the top.
 As a parent myself his panic is becoming my panic.
 “Was this damned elevator ride always this long?”.
 The elevator doesn’t even quite reach the top before Kratos is plowing through and banging on the door, bellowing that he needs help and “The boy is sick!!”.
 Thankfully the witch sets aside her beef with Kratos and offers to help.
-And that was about all the emotional distress my brain could bare for the evening so I saved my game and teetered off to go snuggle my wife and watch Doom…you know a nice, calm, feel good movie.
+And that was about all the emotional distress my brain could bare for the evening so I saved the game and teetered off to go snuggle and watch Doom…you know a nice, calm, feel good movie.